Bandwidth/ap-docs/methods/calls/postCallsCallIdAudio.md

 {% common %}

-### Example: Interrupt/stop a sentence from speaking.
+### Example 2 of 4: Interrupt/stop a sentence from speaking.
 {% sample lang="bash" %}